0

 92–94 Farringdon Road, London EC1R 3EA

 While there's a lot more to the menu, with the word "chop" in their name, there's still a definite focus on meat at Quality Chop House.
-There's always a steak section on the menu and at the time of writing, the star of the show is the Hereford bone-in ribeye - available in sizes up to 1.2kg.
+There's always a steak section on the menu and at the time of writing, the stars of the show are the Hereford bone-in ribeye or bone-in wing rib.
+Ideally, get one of those with a chop on the side.

 Preferred steak side: No question - it has to be the confit potatoes, possibly London's greatest side